theobald-software/theobald-software.github.io/content/_en/xtract-is/table/table-properties.md

 **UseLegacyDateConversion**<br>
 This property is meant for migration of table extractions from Xtract IS versions < 5.0.0.
 The default value of this property is *False*.
 As a prerequisite for using this property, the *ConvertsDates* property must be set to *True*.
 Setting *UseLegacyDateConversion* to *True* does the following:
 * Invalid SAP date values are replaced with the value entered in the *InvalidDateReplacement* property.
-* SAP dates that contain the year '9999' are replaced with '9999-12-31'.
+* There is no replacement for SAP dates that contain the year '9999'.
 The value entered in the MaxDateReplacement property is *not* considered.
 * SAP dates that contain the year '0000' are replaced with NULL.
 The value entered in the MinDateReplacement property is *not* considered.

 **Use Field Exits**<br>